Heavy-Tailed Class-Conditional Priors for Long-Tailed Generative Modeling: Introduction

 \section{Introduction}

-Class imbalance and long-tail distributions are prevalent in real-world datasets, yet generative models often fail to represent rare classes accurately.
-When trained on skewed data, these models tend to overfit dominant modes and underrepresent minority ones in latent and output spaces, resulting in biased or unfair generations.
-This issue is especially critical in sensitive applications such as facial synthesis \cite{ldm-face-2} and medical imaging \cite{ldm-brain}, where such biases can exacerbate social and diagnostic disparities \cite{bias}.
+Class imbalance and long-tail distributions are common in real-world datasets, yet generative models often fail to represent rare classes accurately.
+Under skewed training data, models tend to overfit dominant modes and underrepresent minority ones in latent and output spaces, resulting in biased generations.
+This issue is particularly consequential in applications such as facial synthesis \citep{ldm-face-2} and medical imaging \citep{ldm-brain}, where such biases can exacerbate social and diagnostic disparities \citep{bias}.
+Addressing class imbalance to ensure balanced representational capacity across categories remains a major challenge for all generative models.

-Variational Autoencoders (VAEs) \cite{vae} are a widely used class of generative models, valued for their probabilistic formulation, stable training, and compatibility with latent-variable modeling frameworks leading in image quality such as Latent Diffusion Models (LDMs) \cite{ldm}.
-Although GANs and diffusion models often achieve lower FID scores, VAEs offer unique advantages in class-conditional generation, interpretability, and efficient inference, making them strong candidates for improving fairness under class imbalance.
-Standard VAEs commonly use isotropic Gaussian priors, which inadequately model heavy-tailed structures and rare phenomena \cite{dist_proof}.
-Prior efforts to address this have introduced non-Gaussian priors, particularly Student’s t-distributions \cite{student-t-1, student-t-2, gamma-divergence, t3vae}, to enhance robustness.
-However, these approaches often rely on global priors, causing the latent space to be dominated by majority classes under skewed distributions.
+For Generative Adversarial Networks (GANs)~\citep{gan}, their inherently unstable training dynamics, exacerbated by data imbalance, often lead to biased and mode-collapsed generations.
+Several works have sought to mitigate these effects.
+The Wasserstein GAN~\citep{wgan} replaces the Jensen--Shannon divergence with the Wasserstein distance to stabilize optimization and improve sample diversity.
+PacGAN~\citep{pacgan} enhances robustness by packing multiple samples into the discriminator, reducing mode collapse and improving diversity under implicit imbalances.
+Similarly,~\citep{teaching_gan_what_not_to_learn} introduces negative data augmentation to prevent under-representation of minority classes, enabling more class-balanced supervised GAN training.
+More recently, RareGAN~\citep{raregan} addresses unlabeled long-tailed data through a weighted loss and adaptive labeling budgets, improving both balance and generative diversity.
+Despite these advances, GANs remain difficult to train reliably, especially under strong imbalance.

+Diffusion models have emerged as a more stable alternative to GANs, achieving superior image quality and convergence behavior~\citep{diffusion_beats_gans}.
+Several diffusion-based methods explicitly tackle data imbalance.
+Class-Balancing Diffusion Models~\citep{class-balancing-diffusion-model} modify the denoising process to be class-invariant, while~\citep{longtailed_diffusion_calibration} employs weighted score matching with Bayesian calibration to transfer knowledge from majority to minority classes, improving diversity and fidelity on long-tailed datasets.
+Heavy-Tailed Diffusion Models~\citep{heavytailed} take a different approach by replacing the Gaussian noise assumption with a Student’s $t$ formulation, offering a more robust fit for imbalanced distributions.
+Nevertheless, effectively addressing class imbalance within diffusion frameworks remains an open and active research area.